 Now… if only I can do it for my Raspberry Pi mosquito broker to satisfy Amazon and let Alexa at my home smarts!

-What a wonderful device I purchased a couple of months ago, an Amazon Dot.
+What a wonderful device I purchased a couple of years ago, an Amazon Dot.
 But like a lot of women she can be quite frustrating to interface with!
-I am in New Zealand and followed the procedures outlined here for purchasing and here for setting up outside the US.
-Setting up is not trivial but when these instructions are followed you have a working Alexa on local time.

 I recently purchased and erected a louvre roof from China which includes two controlled louvre areas and three curtains.
 All these are controlled by five 433MHz wireless controllers.
 Naturally, I would like Alexa to control these and I know she can.
 She needs a little help to talk to them but this is solved by Broadlink with their brilliant Smart Universal Remote Control.
 After getting one of these I was able to program all five louvre roof remotes (and my TV & sound system) into the Android IHC app and control them from my mobile phone.
 I can also set scenes where I can open or close all five with one command.

 Alexa Mqtt Bridge & Printer Server

 I also run a Raspberry Pi Zero W as an MQTT server/broker in my home and naturally I need to have Alexa talk to this in order to interface with my home IoT devices.
 I implemented this NPM module and can open and close garage doors with a command like “Alexa, Geoff garage on”.
 By using this magic module, Alexa thinks the bridged device is a light.

 Node-RED Alexa Home Skill Bridge